kociumba/klarity/README.md

-output_dir = "public" # where to output the built html doc_dirs = ["docs"] # all directories that are used during build entry = "docs/main.md" # the file that will become index.html(the entry of the site)
+output_dir = "public" # where to output the built html doc_dirs = ["docs"] # all directories that are used during build entry = "docs/main.md" # the file that will become index.html(the entry of the site) ignore_out = true # creates a .gitignore that automatically ignores the output_dir

 [visual]
 theme = "rose-pine-moon" # the theme used for code, see more in the section below